 On appointment to the Board of Trustees, each Trustee completes a "Register of Interests" and receives appropriate induction.
-Further training needs are met, both individually and collectively, through regular Board training sessions and by Trustees attending training days conducted by external training providers.
+Further training needs are met, both individually and collectively, through regular Board training sessions and by Trustees attending training days conducted by external training providers as and when appropriate.